John VIII Palaiologos: Marriages

 John VIII Palaiologos was married three times.
 His first marriage was in 1414 to Anna of Moscow, daughter of Grand Prince Basil I of Moscow (1389–1425) and Sophia of Lithuania.
 She died in August 1417 of plague.

 The second marriage, arranged by his father Manuel II and Pope Martin V, was to Sophia of Montferrat in 1421.
 She was a daughter of Theodore II, Marquess of Montferrat, and his second wife Joanna of Bar.
 Joanna was a daughter of Robert I, Duke of Bar, and Marie de Valois.
 Her maternal grandparents were John II of France and Bonne of Bohemia.

 His third marriage, arranged by the future cardinal, Bessarion, was to Maria of Trebizond in 1427.
 She was a daughter of Alexios IV of Trebizond and Theodora Kantakouzene.
 She died in the winter of 1439, also from plague.
 None of the marriages produced any children.

 Representation in art

 John VIII Palaiologos was famously depicted by several painters on the occasion of his visit to Italy.
 Perhaps the most famous of his portraits is the one by Benozzo Gozzoli, on the southern wall of the Magi Chapel, at the Palazzo Medici-Riccardi, in Florence.
-According to some interpretations, John VIII would be also portrayed in Piero della Francesca's Flagellation.
+According to some interpretations, John VIII was also portrayed in Piero della Francesca's Flagellation.
 A portrait of John appears in a manuscript at the Saint Catherine's Monastery in the Sinai Peninsula.